 Mental practice is almost effective as a physical practice and doing both is more effective than either alone.

 There was a research where volunteers were asked to play a sequence from piano notes for 2 hours each day for 5 consecutive days.
 The other set of volunteers were asked to just imagine playing the notes for 5 days.
 Another group of volunteers was asked to play the piano without learning the notes.
-There was also control group, who didn’t play nor imagine playing the piano.
+There was also a control group, who didn’t play nor imagine playing the piano.
 All those brains were scanned each day in the region connected to the finger muscles.

 The changes in the brain in those who imagined playing piano were similar to those who actually played piano, while little changes occurred in the brains of those who played the piano without learning the skill and no changes occurred in control group who didn’t play nor imagine playing the piano.